 - BC Hydro customers can receive up to 50% of purchase and installation costs of eligible, new, Level 2 (208-volt or 240-volt) charging stations to a maximum of up to \$2,000 per station with a total project maximum of \$14,000 per location. - Single port stations count as one charging station, dual port stations count as two charging stations.
-As such, BC Hydro customers who apply for a dual port station may receive up to \$4,000 or 50% of total costs, whichever is lower.
-FortisBC customers who purchase and install an eligible level 2 dual port charging station may receive up to 50% of project costs or up to \$10,000. - Applicants can have separate applications for different sites but can only receive rebates for a maximum of four sites. - Indigenous applicants are eligible for rebates of up to 75% costs to purchase and install eligible, new, level 2 charging stations up to a maximum of \$4,500 per charging station.
+As such, applicants who apply for a dual port station may receive up to \$4,000 or 50% of total costs, whichever is lower. - Applicants can have separate applications for different sites but can only receive rebates for a maximum of four sites. - Indigenous applicants are eligible for rebates of up to 75% costs to purchase and install eligible, new, level 2 charging stations up to a maximum of \$4,500 per charging station.